James-Beasley/scripts/README.md

 ## configure-arch.sh

 Similar to the `configure-debian.sh` script, except adapted to Arch Linux.
+Just like the other script, it assumes that Arch has been installed with no graphical environment and the logged in user has `sudo` access.

 Download the script using: